mavlink/mavlink-devguide/en/services/component_information.md

 Other component information files may be hosted on either the device or on the internet.

+> [!NOTE]
-> **Note** Where permitted by memory constraints you should host component information on the device (so that it is always available and cannot get out of sync).
+> Where permitted by memory constraints you should host component information on the device (so that it is always available and cannot get out of sync).

 Files on the device are downloaded using [MAVLink FTP](../services/ftp.md).
 The URI format is defined in [MAVLink FTP URL Scheme](../services/ftp.md#mavlink-ftp-url-scheme).